 To most large companies, KOL marketing remains to be the dominant form of marketing.
-However, as Chinese consumers grow more conscious about the trends underlying brands and influencers, there is a clamor for honest reviews.
+However, as Chinese consumers grow more conscious about the trends underlying brands and influencers, there is a clamor for more reviews that are honest.

 KOL marketing has its place.
 Of course, not every company will have the financial resources available to pay KOLs.
-Companies that have yet to consolidate their presence in China can turn to KOCs for evaluations of their products.
+Companies that have yet to consolidate their presence in China can turn to KOCs for evaluations and product testing of their products.

 KOC marketing can help you establish a brand image that appeals to the average Chinese consumer.
 It can help your brand appear like a company that cares genuinely about customer experience.